jacksonhoyt/demos/sql_problem/README.md

 # SOLUTION
 ##### EXAMPLE OUTPUT
 ###### (using sample data in `./user_activity_log_DDL.sql`)
-This is the output provided by the SQL in the Solution file YEAR_MONTH|MAU|RETENTION_RATE|AVG_ACTIVITIES_PER_USER|TOP_PRODUCTS
+This is the output provided by the SQL below.
+YEAR_MONTH|MAU|RETENTION_RATE|AVG_ACTIVITIES_PER_USER|TOP_PRODUCTS
 ---|---|---|---|---
 2024-06|4|0.00%|1.000000|PRODUCT_B:10, PRODUCT_A:17